-Follow the arc to Arcturus, and drive a spike to Spica.
-Find the Big Dipper in the northeast in the evening sky, and follow the curve in the Big Dipper’s handle to the star Arcturus in the constellation Bootes: follow the arc to Arcturus.
+Tonight … follow the arc to Arcturus, and drive a spike to Spica.
+First find the Big Dipper in the northeast in the evening sky, and then follow the curve in the Big Dipper’s handle to the star Arcturus in the constellation Bootes: follow the arc to Arcturus.
 Now extend the curve in the handle into the southeastern sky: drive a spike to Spica.

-Use the Big Dipper to arc to Arcturus and spike Spica – and locate the red planet Mars – on these springtime 2014 evenings!
+Bottom line: Use the Big Dipper to arc to the star Arcturus.
+Then drive a spike to the star Spica on these springtime evenings!